A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Introduction

-To describe the Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points on surfaces, we define some concepts as follows.
-A closed connected invariant subset is a non-trivial quasi-circuit if it is a boundary component of an open annulus, contains a non-recurrent point, and consists of non-recurrent points and singular points.
-A non-trivial quasi-circuit $\gamma$ is a quasi-semi-attracting limit quasi-circuit with respect to a small collar $\A$ if there is a point $x \in \A$ with $O^+(x) \subset \A$ such that $\omega(x) = \gamma$.
-A subset is locally dense if its closure has a nonempty interior.
-Recall that a Q-set is the closure of a non-closed recurrent orbit.
-A Q-set is exceptional if it is not locally dense.
-Note that each exceptional Q-set is transversely a Cantor set $\mathcal{M}$ (i.e. there is a small neighborhood $U$ of a recurrent point of the Q-set $\mathcal{M}$ such that $\mathcal{M} \cap U$ is a product of an open interval and a Cantor set) because a Cantor set is characterized as a compact metrizable perfect totally disconnected space.
-Therefore we call that exceptional Q-set is also a transversely Cantor Q-set.
-An $\omega$-limit set of a point is a quasi-Q-set if it intersects an essential closed transversal infinitely many times.
-A non-recurrent orbit is connecting quasi-separatrix if each of the $\omega$-limit and the $\alpha$-limit sets is contained in a boundary component of the singular point set.
-A subset is locally connected if each point in it has a small open connected neighborhood.
+To describe the Poincar\'{e}-Bendixson theorem for flows with arbitrarily many singular points on surfaces, we recall some concepts and introduce two concepts (quasi-circuit and quasi-Q-set) as follows.
+A closed connected invariant subset is a {\bf non-trivial quasi-circuit} if it is a boundary component of an open annulus, contains a non-recurrent point, and consists of non-recurrent points and singular points.
+The $\omega$-limit set $\omega(x)$ of a point $x$ is a {\bf quasi-semi-attracting limit quasi-circuit} with respect to a positive invariant small collar $\A_{-1}$ if $\omega(x)$ is a non-trivial quasi-circuit and the collar $\A_{-1}$ contains a quasi-semi-attracting collar basin of $\omega(x)$ (see Definition~\ref{def:qst_lqc} for details).
+A {\bf Q-set} is the closure of a non-closed recurrent orbit.
+A Q-set is a {\bf transversely Cantor} Q-set if there is a small neighborhood $U$ of a non-closed recurrent point of the Q-set $\mathcal{M}$ such that $\mathcal{M} \cap U$ is a product of an open interval and a Cantor set.
+An $\omega$-limit set of a point is a {\bf quasi-Q-set} if it intersects an essential closed transversal infinitely many times.
+A non-recurrent orbit is a {\bf connecting quasi-separatrix} if each of the $\omega$-limit and the $\alpha$-limit sets is contained in a boundary component of the singular point set.
+A subset is {\bf locally dense} if its closure has a nonempty interior.
+A topological space is {\bf locally connected} at a point $x$ if there is a small connected \nbd of $x$.
+A subset is {\bf locally connected} if it is locally connected at any point in it.

-We generalize the Poincar\'e-Bendixson theorem for flows with the totally disconnected singular point set on a closed orientable surface (see \cite[Theorem~3.1]{marzougui1996} (cf. \cite[Theorem~2.1]{marzougui2000flows})) as follows.
+We generalize the Poincar\'{e}-Bendixson theorem for flows with the totally disconnected singular point set on a closed orientable surface (see \cite[Theorem~3.1]{marzougui1996} (cf. \cite[Theorem~2.1]{marzougui2000flows})) as follows.